 Believe in Change - six week Buddhism Foundation course

-Our next 6-week introductory course begins on 3rd Nov 2022.
-It's held each Thursday from 6-7.30pm.
+Our next 6-week introductory course begins on 13th April.
+The course is held each Thursday from 6-7.30pm.
 It will be an in person class.
 This course is by pre-booking only.
 Very sorry, we will not be able to admit anyone who hasn’t booked.

 The course is by voluntary donation which you can make when you arrive.